 So that means that if we had enlarged it for like 200mm high.
 Some objects will not be acceptable or might need editing, like converting to tatami.
 That’s where the Wilcom EmbroideryStudio comes in, and that’s expensive and has a steep learning curve.

 Why do you want to invest that much?
-If you can get CheapDigitizing to get your digitizing’s done.
+If you can outsource your digitizing.